derillick/hello-world/README.md

 My First repository

 hi guys
-I'm Tangkat from Nigeria.
-I'm a software developer and a grahics desimer.
+My name is Tangkat from Nigeria.
+I'm a software developer and a graphics designer.
-I'm also a graduate of electrical electronics engineering.EAD
+I am a graduate of electrical electronics engineering and a software enthusiast on a journey to acquire software developement skills.